peiyiw/Zero-Covid/README.md

 ## System requirements
 ### Versions of the software
-The COVID-19 burden analysis was performed using R4.0.5, and the fitting/simulation was performed using MATLAB R2021b on a Microsoft Windows Server version 1607(14393.447).
+The COVID-19 burden analysis was performed using R 4.0.5, and the fitting/simulation was performed using MATLAB R2021b on a Microsoft Windows Server version 1607(14393.447).
 It takes about 3 hours to fit the model and 20 minutes to run the simulation on a machine with the recommended specs.

 ### Matlab dependencies